Welcome to the First Reformed church of bethlehem

 Finances and Fundraising:

 Sunday Worship begins at 10:30 a.m.
 Masks are optional within the church building.
-If desired, you may attend in the privacy of your car parked in our parking lot.
+If desired, you may attend in the privacy of your car parked in our parking lot, tune your radio to 1590 AM.

 If you would like to receive a box of weekly giving envelopes, please call the office at 518-767-2243.
 Using these envelopes allows our treasurer to be able to credit your donations at the end of the year for tax purposes.